JuliaDynamics/NetworkDynamics.jl/docs/src/symbolic_indexing.md

 pflat(s)[idxs] == s.p.e[1:2, :K]
 ```

-If you need the symbols of all the states/parameters in order, you can use
+If you need the symbols of all the states/parameters in order, you can use:
 ```@example si
 SII.variable_symbols(nw)
 ```